 If you are looking to add an ab workout to your pull-up bar routine, try adding a dip position.
 This will allow you to do ab exercises from pull up bar, such as crunches and sit-ups.
 To do this, install the pull up and dip ab bar in a dip position.

 That bar is located almost 10cm above the floor.
 You can use a step or box to help you get into the correct position.
-Once you are in position, perform crunches by pulling your knees in towards your chest and then slowly releasing them back to the starting position.Â
+After getting into position, start doing crunches by bringing your knees towards your chest and then gradually returning them to the initial position.